Professional MMA fighters are resilient, agile and expert when it comes to their craft. On top of that, they are in amazing shape.

 If you have not developed physical skills, you are simply not ready for rigorous MMA workouts.
-In order to perform well during intense MMA workouts you need to improve your physical skills especially endurance so you can reach a condition that allows you to perform the advanced movements, techniques effectively.
+In order to perform well during intense MMA workouts you need to improve your physical skills, especially endurance so you can reach a condition that allows you to perform the advanced movements, and techniques effectively.

 There are many things you can do to get fit.
 However, if you choose exercises that you will also do in your future MMA workouts, it can be more beneficial.
 Because you can develop muscle memory within a month!
 Thus, you will have an easier time during your future martial arts sessions.

 For example, jumping rope, which improves footwork skills, and plyometric exercises, which can develop explosive power and strength, can be ideal.
 Because these can improve physical skills which can directly improve your performance in MMA training.
-Also, by increasing the tendon strength, which is one of the benefits of plyometric exercises, you are less likely to injure yourself while exerting a maximal force.
+Also by increasing the tendon strength, which is one of the benefits of plyometric exercises, you are less likely to injure yourself while exerting maximal force.
 And this happens repeatedly whether you are training or in a real match.

 Also, cardiovascular endurance is vital for MMA fighters so they can compete at a high level during a match.
-This is the reason why UFC fighters seem like they always do intense cardio sessions including running, rowing and jumping rope.
+This is the reason why UFC fighters seem like they always do intense cardio sessions including running, rowing, and jumping rope.

-This is actually what you exactly do during high intensity interval training and you can do certain exercises in your MMA workout routine as HIIT as well.
+This is actually what you exactly do during high-intensity interval training and you can do certain exercises in your MMA workout routine as HIIT as well.

 2. Pick a Martial Art or Two